aleksejrs/vim-anki/README.md

 Vim 7.4 syntax highlighting file for Anki 2.0.33 search queries (browser or filtered decks).
-Added to the queries are comments with goal and importance/urgency notes.
+Added to the queries are comments with goal and importance/urgency notes (they are not supported by Anki itself, but removed by shell scripts which include “`|egrep -v "^\s*(;|--)"`”).

 ## Based on: